livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1251992093862_display.png)

-1. Create a button to hold the behavior script you want to use with the Data Grid field editor.
+1. Create a button (1) to hold the behavior script you want to use with the Data Grid field editor.
 I've placed this button on the same card as the data grid.
-2. Set the script of your button to the script of button "Field Editor" of stack "revDataGridLibrary".
+2. Set the script of your button (2) to the script of button "Field Editor" of stack "revDataGridLibrary".
 This is the behavior script that Data Grid uses by default and is a good place to start when customizing the behavior.

 ####Customize Your Script####
+Open the button's script...

 ![](images/media_1251992150655_display.png)